kowshhh23/Project---Ansuz/README.md

-**### Project Ansuz v2.0: The Rune of the Spoken Word:
+Project Ansuz v2.0: The Rune of the Spoken Word

-_Project Ansuz is a specialized Windows desktop Text-to-Speech (TTS) solution engineered to overcome the challenges of high-noise environments.
+Project Ansuz is a specialized Windows desktop Text-to-Speech (TTS) solution engineered to overcome the challenges of high-noise environments.
 Developed for use in lecture halls, classrooms, and busy laboratories, it addresses the limitations of traditional robotic readers by offering human-like cadence and smart environmental adaptation.

 The application utilizes Microsoft Edge Neural voices to deliver high-fidelity audio without the need for API keys, subscriptions, or length restrictions.
-Its core innovation is a microphone-based interruption system that automatically pauses playback when ambient noise—such as a student speaking or a loud announcement—is detected, resuming seamlessly once the environment settles._
+Its core innovation is a microphone-based interruption system that automatically pauses playback when ambient noise—such as a student speaking or a loud announcement—is detected, resuming seamlessly once the environment settles.

 Technical Updates in v2.0:

 Neural Voice Engine

 The voice engine has been reconstructed to prioritize conversational realism over flat document reading: